-ETR 3200 RISK ANALYSIS AND BUSINESS MODEL CREATION 3 credits
+ETR 3200 RISK ANALYSIS AND BUSINESS MODEL CREATION (3 credits)

 This course reviews financial tools and industry benchmarks used to identify and manage start-up risks.
 Applies completed objectives from core finance courses to the specific needs of entrepreneurial ventures.
 Stresses the importance of using a company's business model to identify resource requirements, focus risks, and diagram revenue streams.
 Surveys lessons from successful entrepreneurial business models used by some of the world's greatest entrepreneurs.
 Prerequisite: FIN 3010 or FIN 3210

-ETR 3300 BUSINESS PLAN DEVELOPMENT 3 credits
+ETR 3300 BUSINESS PLAN DEVELOPMENT (3 credits)

 An introduction to the process of researching, writing, and presenting a business plan.
 Students identify and screen ideas using a business feasibility study that describes the product features, market opportunity, customer profile, sales forecast, competitive advantage, and profit potential.
 Following a successful feasibility study students may use business plan software as each develops their own complete business plan.
 Exceptional students may be granted permission to identify and work with a small business owner to help them develop a business plan that potentially expands their current business.
 Prerequisite: ETR 3010

-ETR 3850 SPECIAL TOPICS 1-3 credits
+ETR 3850 SPECIAL TOPICS (1-3 credits)

 Various topics in entrepreneurship.
 These may be one-time or occasional course offerings.
+Prerequisite: Dependent on specific course content

-ETR 3990 ENTREPRENEURSHIP HONORS INTERNSHIP 3 credits
+ETR 3990 ENTREPRENEURSHIP HONORS INTERNSHIP (3 credits)